tessamcdonnel/STAT-217-R-Course/chapter3.md

 Take a look at the `mtcars` dataset by typing `?mtcars` into the R Console.

-R thinks the *Transmission* variable (am) is 'numeric' but really it should be coded as 'factor' because it only takes on values 0 and 1 *(0 = automatic, 1 = manual)*.
+R thinks the *Transmission* variable `am` is 'numeric' but really it should be coded as 'factor' because it is a categorical variable.
+The `am` variable only takes on two values *(0 = automatic, 1 = manual)*.

 In this exercise we are going to recode the `am` variable from a numeric to a factor variable type.